crate/crate-sample-apps/php/README.md

 php -S localhost:8090
 ```

-Open the path in your prefered webbrowser `open "http://localhost:8090"`
+Open *http://localhost:8090* in a web browser.